 The National Institute on Drug Abuse (NIDA) reports that residential treatment involves programs where clients stay in the same facility where they receive treatment, but the facility is not a hospital or medical clinic.
 Clients in residential treatment facilities have access to medical care, but they do not require 24-hour medical supervision for a mental health disorder, medical condition, or some other issue.
 However, these individuals often require very close supervision and structure.

-Many of the clients in residential treatment centers have recently been released from inpatient treatment in a hospital or clinic and are continuing with their treatment for alcohol abuse; may have a toxic home environment, such as one that involves abuse; or have a complicated history of multiple relapses and attempts to maintain their sobriety.
+Many of the clients in residential alcohol treatment centers have recently been released from inpatient treatment in a hospital or clinic and are continuing with their treatment for alcohol abuse; may have a toxic home environment, such as one that involves abuse; or have a complicated history of multiple relapses and attempts to maintain their sobriety.
 Some of these individuals may have significant issues with co-occurring mental health conditions, disabilities, or other medical conditions that require structure and close supervision.

 There are no formal guidelines that have been developed to decide whether someone needs to be in an inpatient unit or residential treatment unit.
 The decision is most often made on the basis of an assessment performed by a physician and other mental health worker, and the client’s requests or expressed needs.
 These individuals are generally not believed to be a significant danger to themselves or others, and they can function relatively independently, but they are still in need of strict supervision and structure.